Information for Tenants

 Our referencing, documentation and deposit registration fees are only £199 per property.

-PLEASE COMPLETE & SIGN BOTH DOCUMENTS AND RETURN TO EDWARD ELLIS & CO.
+PLEASE COMPLETE & SIGN THE TERMS AND CONDITIONS AND RETURN TO EDWARD ELLIS & CO.

 Sorry but we have to make a £16 surcharge if paying by PayPal to cover PayPal’s fees.

 A tenancy doesn't just give you rights -